888-398-2327

 Home > Hall of Shame > Rhode Island's Christine Azulay indicted by grand jury

-As a result of the work of Prosperident's Rose Clifford, Christine Azulay of Cumberland, Rhode Island, has been indicted by a Massachusetts grand jury for two felony counts of larceny and one felony count of credit card fraud for stealing from a Boston-area dental practice.
+As a result of the work of Prosperident's Rose Clifford, Christine Azulay of Cumberland, Rhode Island, has been indicted by a Massachusetts (MA) grand jury for two felony counts of larceny and one felony count of credit card fraud for stealing from a Boston-area dental practice.
 She will be arraigned in July 2025.

 Prosperident CEO David Harris, who testified at the grand jury proceeding, said, "The evidence against Ms. Azulay is overwhelming.
 She stole a considerable amount of money over a seven year period and used four distinct methodologies to steal.
 I am pleased that the Grand Jury chose to indict Ms. Auzulay."